S-01962

 Plain Language

-Deployers must publish and maintain on their website a clear, readily available statement summarizing: the types of high-risk AI decision systems they currently deploy, how they manage known or foreseeable algorithmic discrimination risks for each system, and the nature, source, and extent of information they collect and use.
+Deployers must publish and maintain on their website a clear statement summarizing: the types of high-risk AI decision systems they currently deploy, their algorithmic discrimination risk management practices for each system, and detailed information about the nature, source, and extent of data collected and used.
 The statement must be periodically updated.
-Deployers meeting the subdivision 7 conditions are exempt.
+Deployers meeting the § 1552(7) delegation conditions are exempt.

 Statutory Text